 Energy & Sustainability Cluster

 This is an academic program with expectations.
 There will be exams, outside readings, projects and assignments.
 Students in this class should be aware that there will be several required learning opportunities outside of class time.
-These events include, but are not limited to: the Kick-Off Event, the Project Showcase, Field Trips, Networking, etc.
+These events include, but are not limited to: the Kick-Off Event, project presentations, field trips, networking, etc.

 Course Sequence and Syllabi